doriantaylor/rb-forget-passwords/README.md

 your module in C. What `mod_authnz_fcgi` does is tap the _authentication_ phase of Apache's request-handling loop and open it up to cheap scripts written in any language that speak FastCGI.
-This means that stand-alone modules like ForgetPasswords can be used in conjunction with *any* downstream Web application framework or development strategy.
+This means that stand-alone modules like Forget Passwords can be used in conjunction with *any* downstream Web application framework or development strategy.
 Some additional observations: